xophidia/Shellcode/README.md

 - Print a text
 - Open a shell /bin/sh
 - Open /etc/passwd
-- Open an backdoor on port 12345
+- Open a backdoor on port 12345